-Apple is getting onto the field with a string of live MLB Friday Night Baseball games starting April 8 on its Apple TV+ streaming service, which costs $4.99 a month.
-Apple is offering the first 12 weeks of games for free to anyone with internet access, regardless of whether they subscribe to the pay Apple TV+ service.
+Apple got onto the field with a string of live MLB Friday Night Baseball games that started April 8 on its Apple TV+ streaming service, which costs $4.99 a month.
+Apple is offering games at least through the end of July for free to anyone with internet access, regardless of whether they subscribe to the pay Apple TV+ service.

 But how long Apple will broadcast Friday Night Baseball gratis for nonsubscribers is unclear.
 Fans can watch on the free Apple TV app on an iPhone, iPad, Mac, Apple TV box and on tv.apple.com, or through select smart TVs, Sony PlayStation Xbox gaming consoles, and through Amazon Fire TV, Google Chromecast and Roku set-top boxes and streaming devices.

-NBCUniversal's Peacock streaming service and Major League Baseball also struck a deal for a package of 18 Sunday games starting May 8 that begin at either 11:30 a.m. or noon EDT weekly.
+NBCUniversal's Peacock streaming service and Major League Baseball also struck a deal for a package of 18 Sunday games that began May 8 that start at either 11:30 a.m. or noon EDT weekly.
 Seventeen of the 18 games will be available exclusively to Peacock Premium subscribers.
-Peacock Premium subscribers, who pay $4.99 a month to watch with ads, or $9.99 without them, can already watch Premier League soccer, World Wrestling Entertainment wrestling and Indycar racing.
+Peacock Premium subscribers, who pay $4.99 a month to watch with ads, or $9.99 without them, can already watch Premier League soccer, World Wrestling Entertainment wrestling and Indycar racing

 Paramount+ (starting at $4.99 a month) lets subscribers stream the Masters, PGA Tour and most of the sports that air on CBS, including the NFL.

-You can also stream the 2022 Masters on ESPN+ as well as Masters.com.
-The extent of coverage varies on each site.
+You were also able to stream the 2022 Masters on ESPN+ as well as Masters.com.
+The extent of coverage varied on each site.

 WarnerMedia’s HBO Max (starting at $9.99 a month) will be getting U.S. women’s and men’s national team soccer matches next year.